5 Benefits of Psychometric Assessments

 Benefit #1- Screen large amounts of candidates

-It’s no secret to anyone that has a Facebook account or access to cable that COVID19 has heavily impacted the economy on a global scale.
-In Australia, we’ve reached an unemployment rate of 7.1%, in America, the unemployment rate is 11.1%.
+Anyone with a Facebook account or access to cable knows that COVID19 has heavily impacted the economy on a global scale.
+In Australia, we’ve reached an unemployment rate of 7.1%, and in America the unemployment rate is 11.1%.

 Therefore, recruiters can expect to see a greater amount of candidates applying for listed jobs.
 The influx in applications makes it difficult for recruiters to sort through the resumes & cover letters to source the most suitable candidates for the jobs.
 Especially without any assistance from video interviews….
 How is the recruiter going to determine which candidate will be the best cultural fit and has the necessary experience and hard skills?

 Simple, a psychometric assessment.
-If the recruiter determines the required soft and hard skills for the particular role, and make psychometric assessment mandatory for all that apply, the recruiter will have the ability to easily assess the candidates against one scale.
+If the recruiter determines the required soft and hard skills for the particular role, and makes psychometric assessments mandatory for all that apply, the recruiter will have the ability to easily assess the candidates against one scale.
 Then they can split up the applications into two piles; “suitable” and “not suitable”.

 This requires minimal time and effort from the recruiter and maximises the available candidate insights.